 Tom Hall started in the law at the Perth Central Law Courts and as the Magistrates’ associate which involved him being in court on a daily basis supervising proceedings and assisting the Magistrates with matters ranging from parking offences to wilful murder.

 Tom’s experience in Court encouraged him to take up the study of law.
 He graduated in 2000 with a Bachelor of Laws from Murdoch University.

-Tom developed a preference for technical work which motivated him to begin working in commercial law, Wills and estates.
+Tom developed a preference for technical legislative work which motivated him to begin working in commercial law, and taxation.

-Since about 2002 Tom has practised in commercial law, including property, revenue law (duties, payroll tax, capital gains tax, income tax and GST), superannuation, trusts, corporations and partnerships.
-He also provides advice in respect to employment law, Wills and estate planning.
+Since about 2002 Tom has practised in commercial law including property, corporations, trusts, security interests and personal properties securities registration, revenue law, superannuation, income taxation, trusts, corporations and partnerships.
+He also provides advice in respect to winding up and termination of trusts, Wills and estate planning.

-Tom has written a number of opinions on tax and revenue matters pertaining to problems that often arise in family businesses and superannuation legislation.
+Tom has written numerous opinions on tax and revenue matters pertaining to problems that often arise in small business entities from income taxation and superannuation legislation.